 Household-level data, such as measures for private consumption, income, and wealth, are taken from the SHIW of the Bank of Italy.
 We consider four waves of data: 1995, 1998, 2000, and 2002.
+We consider data up until 2002 because, after this year, the financing system for the health care services began to change (see Section 3.2 for more details).
 The SHIW only distinguishes between two categories of private consumption: durable and non-durable consumption.
-For more information about the variables' definitions and how we treat the data, see Appendix D.
+The SHIW also contains survey data such as a measure of 'desired precautionary wealth' that we use below.
+All the variables are deflated; for more information about the variables' definitions and how we treat the data, see Appendix D.

 Government consumption data are taken from the REA issued by ISTAT whose first release was in 1995.
-The REA follows the general principles of the European System of National Account (Eurostat, 1996) so that government consumption is composed by purchases of goods and services, wages, and transfers in kind to households.
+The REA follows the general principles of the European System of National Account (Eurostat 1996) so that government consumption is composed by purchases of goods and services, wages, and transfers in kind to households.
 Transfers in kind can be directly provided to households by the government itself or the government can pay for goods and services that sellers provide to households.
 Transfers in kind may have medical or social protection nature.
 Examples of government transfers related to health care are expenditures for medicines, for the use of family doctors, or for the use of services provided by private hospitals.
-Examples of transfers related to social protection are reimbursements for periods in retirement institutes and asylums, provision of low-cost housing, day nurseries, assistance to sick or injured people, and professional training (see Eurostat, 1996, section 3.79).10 public consumption into ten categories: general services, defense, public order and safety, economic affairs, environmental protection, housing and community amenities, education, health, recreation and culture and religion, and social protection.
+Examples of transfers related to social protection are reimbursements for periods in retirement institutes and asylums, provision of low-cost housing, day nurseries, assistance to sick or injured people, and professional training (see Eurostat 1996, Section 3.79).10

+This dataset also provides a functional classification of government consumption according to the COFOG scheme published by the United Nations Statistics Division.
+It divides public consumption into ten categories: general services, defense, public order and safety, economic affairs, environmental protection, housing and community amenities, education, health, recreation and culture and religion, and social protection.
 Table 1 displays government consumption as a share of regional GDP for each of the 20 Italian regions.
 Following the national accounts' principles, we also disaggregate government consumption into two main categories: collective goods and services, and individual goods and services.
 The first category includes goods and services that are provided simultaneously to all members of the community.
 These are public goods, such as, defense, public order, bureaucracy, etc. The second category represents goods and services provided to households for which it is possible to observe and record individual purchases.
-These goods are referred to as publicly provided private goods or merit goods (e.g., education and health).
+These goods are referred to as publicly provided private goods or merit goods (e.g. education and health).
 The share of the government consumption in Italy is around 20% of GDP and ranges between 13.5% in Lombardia and 31.5% in Calabria.
-Individual goods (merit goods) are the lion's share of government consumption; they are roughly twice as large as collective goods (public goods).
+Individual goods (merit goods).